myaclowney/dental-churn-prediction/README.md

 # Dental Office Customer Churn Prediction

 This project focuses on building a machine learning model to predict customer churn for a dental office.
 The model uses logistic regression, supported by advanced feature engineering and data balancing techniques to achieve high accuracy.
+I changed the dataset to a synthetic data because this project was created while working for a dental office and had to change due to privacy policies.

 ## 🚀 Features
 - **Churn Prediction Model:** Built with logistic regression, achieving 97% accuracy.